Criticisms of Baidu: The issue of "dual standards" in mobile and web promotion

-In April 2018, the WeChat article "Why don't I dare to use Baidu to search?
-It was circulated in the circle of friends, saying that netizens searched for "Debang Logistics" on Baidu on their mobile phones, and the first place was the so-called "Debang Logistics Official Website."
-He dialed the phone number on the website.
-He placed an order, only to find that when he received the logistics, he found that the shipment was not Deppon Logistics but a copycat logistics company opened in the name of Debang.
-On the webpage of the promotion advertisement, whether it is the name, logo, hotline, or even the website's domain name, it is extremely similar to the regular Deppon Logistics.
-According to the investigation of the Voice of China reporter, the standard of receiving and sending Shanzhai Debang is also very different from the genuine brand; Shanzhai Debang only accepts large items of more than 30 kilograms, and the minimum shipping fee is more than 500 yuan; The minimum shipping fee of genuine Debang is 60 yuan.
+In April 2018, the WeChat article "Why don't I dare to use Baidu to search?" was circulated in the circle of friends.
+It said that when netizens searched for "Debang Logistics" on Baidu on their mobile phones, the first result was the so-called "Debang Logistics Official Website."
+He dialled the phone number on the website and placed an order, only to find when he received the logistics that the shipment was not from Deppon Logistics but a copycat logistics company opened in the name of Debang.
+On the webpage of the promotion advertisement, the name, logo, hotline, and even the website's domain name were extremely similar to the regular Deppon Logistics.
+According to an investigation by a the Voice of China reporter, the standard of receiving and sending for Shanzhai Debang is also very different from the genuine brand; Shanzhai Debang only accepts large items of more than 30 kilograms, and the minimum shipping fee is more than 500 yuan, while the minimum shipping fee for genuine Debang is 60 yuan.
 When two staff members came to pick up the parcel, the courier slip they showed differed slightly from the courier bill of genuine Debang.
-In the upper left corner, next to the LOGO of "Debang," there is also a tiny word, "pay," so "Fu Debang" is the name of the copycat Debang company.
-The courier who took the order was not assigned to the nearest Xicheng Beijing of Beijing but came from Tongzhou District, more than 30 kilometers away.
-Other than that.
-None of the two staff members who came to pick up the parcel wore "Debang" courier overalls.
+In the upper left corner, next to the LOGO of "Debang," there was also a tiny word, "pay," so "Fu Debang" was the name of the copycat Debang company.
+The courier who took the order was not assigned from the nearest Xicheng Beijing of Beijing but came from Tongzhou District, more than 30 kilometres away.
+Other than that, none of the two staff members who came to pick up the parcel wore "Debang" courier overalls.
 The reporter then searched for "daily logistics" on the mobile terminal, showing that the first place was "rookie wrapping" and the second was "Aneng logistics."
 Later, when the reporter tried to search for some popular terms on Baidu, including hospitals and hotel accommodations, there were often "interference ads" at the top of the search list, and the search display was often different.
 Due to screen size limitations on mobile phones, it is easy for ads at the top of the PPC to squeeze into space, and it may be difficult for users to find what they are searching for without scrolling down.
-After the incident, Baidu stated Baidu's official Weibo, saying that Baidu's misjudgment in the qualification review and authorization relationship led to the illegal promotion, and apologized to the relevant parties.
-All the merchants not promoted by Debang Logistics using the keyword "Debang Logistics" were offline, compensated, and protected Baidu users who suffered losses in this incident and expressed gratitude to the media for their supervision and reporting.
-In the statement, it was written that before the Baidu mobile platform searched for "Debang Logistics," two promotion merchants appeared.
-The "Fu Debang" brand mentioned in the report is a company called "Debang Logistics Services (Shenzhen) Co., Ltd." Another promoter, named Shenzhen Kahang Debang Logistics Co., Ltd., also has the official trademark authorization letter of Debang Logistics Co., Ltd., which Debang Logistics Co., Ltd., later verified that Debang Logistics has no relationship with the above two companies, nor has it made any authorization to Shenzhen Kahang Debang Logistics Co., Ltd., and the authorization letter submitted to Baidu for review is forged.
+After the incident, Baidu stated on Baidu's official Weibo that Baidu's misjudgment in the qualification review and authorization relationship led to the illegal promotion, and it apologized to the relevant parties.
+All the merchants not promoted by Debang Logistics using the keyword "Debang Logistics" were taken offline, and Baidu compensated and protected users who suffered losses in this incident and expressed gratitude to the media for their supervision and reporting.
+The statement said that before the incident, when the Baidu mobile platform searched for "Debang Logistics," two promotion merchants appeared.
+The "Fu Debang" brand mentioned in the report is a company called "Debang Logistics Services (Shenzhen) Co., Ltd." Another promoter, named Shenzhen Kahang Debang Logistics Co., Ltd., also had the official trademark authorization letter of Debang Logistics Co., Ltd., which Debang Logistics Co., Ltd., later verified.
+Debang Logistics has no relationship with the above two companies, nor has it made any authorization to Shenzhen Kahang Debang Logistics Co., Ltd., and the authorization letter submitted to Baidu for review was forged.